Perceptron-Foundation/excel-talk-ai/README.md

 **How it works:**
 1. User uploads a CSV file.
-2. Backend parses, stores, and generates context.
+2. Backend parses, generate embeddings using gemini-embedding model and stores in chroma DB.
-3. LLM receives prompt and context, answers chat queries.
+3. LLM receives prompt and context (room_id for chroma DB session- storing embeddings for the current file), answers chat queries.
 4. Response is sent to the frontend and shown as a Markdown chat reply.

 ***